Ford provides clues to future vehicle plans in UAW pact

-DETROIT (Reuters) - Ford Motor Co’s (F.N) $9 billion investment plan for its U.S. operations includes two new products for a Michigan plant that will lose production of small cars, and U.S. production of a new Lincoln luxury sedan, a proposed four-year contract with the United Auto Workers shows, the UAW said on Monday.
+DETROIT, Nov 9 (Reuters) - Ford Motor Co’s $9 billion investment plan for its U.S. operations includes two new products for a Michigan plant that will lose production of small cars, and U.S. production of a new Lincoln luxury sedan, a proposed four-year contract with the United Auto Workers shows, the UAW said on Monday.

 Ford’s Michigan Assembly Plant in Wayne, a Detroit suburb, will get an unidentified new model by 2018 and a second “no later than 2020,” a UAW summary of its new contract with Ford states.